 We or our partners may experience delays in clinical trials of drug candidates.
 Etirinotecan pegol in patients with metastatic breast cancer and BAX 855 are currently in Phase 3 clinical studies, and Bayer has initiated Phase 3 clinical development of BAY41-6551 with the first patient enrolled in April 2013.
 A Phase 2 clinical study for etirinotecan pegol in patients with metastatic colorectal cancer is still open for enrollment.
-In addition, we are completing a Phase 2 study for NKTR-181 and we recently completed a human abuse liability study for NKTR-181.
-We are also beginning preparations for a potential Phase 3 clinical study program for NKTR-181.
+In addition, we completed a Phase 2 efficacy study and a human abuse study for NKTR-181.
+We are currently evaluating the recently announced results from our Phase 2 efficacy clinical study for NKTR-181 and are in the planning stage for a Phase 3 clinical study for NKTR-181 including continuing consultations with leaders in the pain clinical trial field and future interactions with the FDA.
+Because it is unlikely that we will be able to identify a single cause for the NKTR-181 Phase 2 study not meeting its primary efficacy endpoint, there is increased risk in effectively designing a Phase 3 clinical study to demonstrate the efficacy of NKTR-181.
 These and other of our planned clinical studies may not begin on time, have an effective design, enroll a sufficient number of patients or be completed on schedule, if at all.
 Our clinical trials for any of our product candidates could be delayed for a variety of reasons, including:

-- delays in obtaining regulatory approval to commence a clinical study; - delays in reaching agreement with applicable health authorities on a clinical study design; - imposition of a clinical hold following an inspection of our clinical trial operations or trial sites by the FDA or other health authorities; - we, our partners, the FDA or foreign health authorities could suspend or terminate a clinical study due to adverse side effects of a drug on subjects in the trial; - delays in recruiting suitable patients to participate in a trial; - delays in having patients complete participation in a trial or return for post-treatment follow-up; - clinical sites dropping out of a trial to the detriment of enrollment rates; - delays in manufacturing and delivery of sufficient supply of clinical trial materials; and - any change in health authorities policies or guidance applicable to our drug candidates.
+- · delays in obtaining regulatory approval to commence a clinical study; - · delays in reaching agreement with applicable health authorities on a clinical study design; - · imposition of a clinical hold following an inspection of our clinical trial operations or trial sites by the FDA or other health authorities; - suspension or termination of a clinical study by us, our partners, the FDA or foreign health authorities due to adverse side effects of a drug on subjects in the trial; - delays in recruiting suitable patients to participate in a trial; - delays in having patients complete participation in a trial or return for post-treatment follow-up;

+- clinical sites dropping out of a trial to the detriment of enrollment rates; - · delays in manufacturing and delivery of sufficient supply of clinical trial materials; and - changes in health authorities policies or guidance applicable to our drug candidates.